Class Schedules

 |

 College is a time to explore new things and to think about where your future is going to take you.
-To make the most of it, be realistic about choosing your classes but don't forget to leave room for a new challenge!
+To make the most of it, be realistic about choosing your classes but don't forget to leave room for new challenges.

 Starting college is an exciting time.
-The world is full of new possibilities and you can’t begin to imagine what the future holds.
-When you are just starting community college, it is easy to get caught up in the excitement but you do need to maintain a certain degree of practicality.
+The world is full of new possibilities, and you can’t begin imagining the future.
+When starting community college, getting caught up in the excitement is easy, but you need to maintain a certain degree of practicality.
 For instance, you shouldn’t just load up your class schedule with fun electives and “blow-off” classes if you want to graduate on time.
-Keep reading to learn some helpful tips for crafting the perfect class schedule that is the ideal mix of fun and functional.
+Here are some tips for crafting the perfect class schedule that is the ideal mix of fun and functional.

-Depending on which community college you choose, you may be faced with a large number of class options – perhaps an entire book full.
-While it may be tempting to just skim through the class list and just pick the things that interest you, you do need to be realistic about your choices.
-Just as important as the types of classes you choose are the number of classes.
-Only you can know how much you are able to handle when it comes to your class load, so don’t be afraid to challenge yourself with a bit of hard work, but be realistic about how much time you have for studying and homework without completely sacrificing all of your free time.
-Different students learn and work at different rates, so be aware of your own abilities and limitations and take those things into account when scheduling classes.
+Depending on your community college, you may facemany class options, perhaps a full book.
+It's not the same as choosing classes in high school.
+While it may be tempting to skim through the class list and pick the ones that interest you, be realistic about your choices.
+The number of classes you choose is just as important as the types of classes you choose.
+Only you can know how much you can handle when it comes to your class load, so don’t be afraid to challenge yourself with a bit of hard work, but be realistic about how much time you have for studying and homework without completely sacrificing all of your free time.
+Different students learn and work at different rates, so be aware of your abilities and limitations and consider those things when scheduling classes.

 . . .read more